carllopez/sum-java-test/README.md

 # sum-java-test
 Basic test to find 2-pairs matches when summed

-*Everything needed to run the code is in the main directory, the following commands should be run directly from there*
+*Everything needed to run the code is in the main directory, the following commands should be run directly from there.*

+*Assuming JDK is installed and ready so javac and java are both available.*

 ### Running the code